Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: The bivariant Chern--Connes type character

 \begin{proof} Recall that $\Hom_{\HLcat}(A,-)=\HL_0(A,-)$ and $\Hom_{\HLcat}(-,A)=\HL_0(-,A)$.
-The property $(E1)$ follows easily from the (continuous) homotopy invariance of local cyclic homology in both variables on the category of Fr{\'e}chet algebras (see Corollary 6.29 and Remark 6.30 of \cite{MeyCycHom}).
+The property $(E1)$ follows from Corollary 7 of \cite{HLHomotopy}.
 The functor $P(\cpt\prot -)$ sends a semi-split extension of $\sC$-algebras to such an extension of ind-Banach algebras.
-It is known that $\HL_*$ satisfies excision with respect to such extensions in both variables (see Theorem 5.13 of \cite{PuschniggHL}), whence property $(E3)$ is satisfied.
-The functor $\HL_*(\cpt\prot -,D)$ is $C^*$-stable by the above Lemma \ref{stability}, since the functor $\HL_*(-,D)$ is homotopy invariant for any fixed separable $\sC$-algebra $D$.
+It follows from the excision results of local cyclic (co)homology with respect to such extensions (see Theorem 5.13 of \cite{PuschniggHL} and Theorem 5.77 of \cite{MeyCycHom}) that property $(E3')$ as in Remark \ref{E3form} is satisfied, which is sufficient for our purposes.
+The functor $\HL_*(\cpt\prot -,D)$ is $C^*$-stable by the above Lemma \ref{stability}, since the functor $\HL_*(\cpt\prot-,D)$ is homotopy invariant for any fixed separable $\sC$-algebra $D$.
 A similar argument shows that $\HL_*(D,\cpt\prot -)$ is also $C^*$-stable thus verifying $(E2)$. \end{proof}

-\begin{thm} There is a natural multiplicative bivariant Chern--Connes type character $\ch_\biv:\kk_*(A,B)\cong\kk_*(\cpt\prot A,\cpt\prot B)\map\HL_*(\cpt\prot A,\cpt\prot B)$. \end{thm}
+\begin{thm} There is a natural multiplicative bivariant Chern--Connes type character $\ch^\biv_*:\skk_*(A,B)\cong\skk_*(\cpt\prot A,\cpt\prot B)\map\HL_*(\cpt\prot A,\cpt\prot B)$. \end{thm}

 \begin{proof} The assertion follows immediately from the Theorem \ref{UP}, Remark \ref{sepKK}, and the above Proposition \ref{HLprop} and standard arguments following \cite{CunBivCh}. \end{proof}